What Is Dyslexia?

 What Causes Dyslexia?

 Dyslexia is not a disease.
 It's a condition someone is born with, and it often runs in families.
 People with dyslexia are not stupid or lazy.
-Most have average or above-average intelligence, and they work very hard to overcome their learning problems.
+Most have average or above-average intelligence, and they work very hard to overcome their reading problems.

-Research has shown that dyslexia happens because of the way the brain processes information.
+Research has shown that dyslexia happens because of a difference in the way the brain processes information.
 Pictures of the brain show that when people with dyslexia read, they use different parts of the brain than people without dyslexia.
 These pictures also show that the brains of people with dyslexia don't work efficiently during reading.
 So that's why reading seems like such slow, hard work.

 What Happens in Dyslexia?